 Best Things to do in Delhi

-Delhi is just not a starting point to explore India.
+Delhi is just not a starting point for exploring India.
 You must stop in Delhi to explore the countless sights and experiences that can be enjoyed in every part of the city.
 Delhi is always brimming with activity and it is never easy to decide what to see and do.
-This guide of must-see places will help you make the most of your stay in the bustling capital..
+This guide to must-see places will help you make the most of your stay in the bustling capital.

 One of the best ways to see Delhi’s top attractions is to take a hop-on/hop-off tour organized by the Delhi Government.
-Air-conditioned tourist buses run throughout the day, stopping at all the major sights giving travelers the chance to board and get off wherever they like and stay as long as they want.
-Another good way to travel in Delhi is by Delhi Metro.
+Air-conditioned tourist buses run throughout the day, stopping at all the major sights and giving travelers the chance to board and get off wherever they like and stay as long as they want.
+Another good way to travel in Delhi is by the Delhi metro.
 It is one of the best in the world and is very well-connected.
-Traveling in metro is also the best way to avoid the traffic snarls.
+Traveling in the metro is also the best way to avoid traffic snarls.

 Your tryst with history begins with the renowned UNESCO site Qutub Minar – the tallest brick minaret in the world.
 The majestic 73 meters victory tower was built in 1193 and is one of the most visited attractions of Delhi.
 However, you are not allowed to climb up to the tower.

 Another UNESCO World Heritage site that you cannot miss is the Red Fort (Lal Qila).
 The historical complex with its tall sandstone walls was built in 1648 by Shah Jahan and was the residence of the Mughal Emperors for more than two centuries.
 Red Fort is now a shadow of its former glory, but it gives you a vivid glimpse of the grandeur, architecture, and tales of a bygone era.
 You can spend a memorable day there exploring the staggering complex with its museums, gardens, public halls, mosques, courtyards, and private quarters of the royal families.